GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 ### Empty if else bodies

 Yes when it helps document the code, for example by acknowledging a given situation.

+### magic numbers

+Use constants at the top of the scope.

 ---------------------